WuBoytH/The-WuBor-Patch/README.md

 # The WuBor Patch

 A mod for Super Smash Bros.
 Ultimate that brings character overhauls and mechanics changes to various characters.
-[You can find a full changelog for the current release here.](https://docs.google.com/document/d/16tu3cYEb80jNR3KSFWPoJ-9iOijlIIT75GK4U1d0EvY/edit?usp=sharing)
+[You can find a full changelog for the current release here.](https://docs.google.com/document/d/1t0nvUXDJA4nYl3URAfJ0BPBpUWSaeyBb6TJmhpSQajU)

 ## Dependencies

-* [ARCropolis](https://github.com/Raytwo/ARCropolis) - Make sure to grab AT LEAST 3.0.0 Beta 2.4!
+* [ARCropolis](https://github.com/Raytwo/ARCropolis) - Make sure to grab AT LEAST release 3.1.0!
 Extract this to the root of your SD card.
 * [smashline_hook](https://github.com/blu-dev/smashline_hook/releases/latest) - Download libsmashline_hook.nro and place it at atmosphere\contents\01006A800016E000\romfs\skyline\plugins
-* [NRO_Hook](https://github.com/ultimate-research/nro-hook-plugin/releases/tag/v0.2.0) - Download libnro_hook.nro and place it at atmosphere\contents\01006A800016E000\romfs\skyline\plugins
+* [NRO_Hook](https://github.com/ultimate-research/nro-hook-plugin/releases/tag/v0.3.0) - Download libnro_hook.nro and place it at atmosphere\contents\01006A800016E000\romfs\skyline\plugins

 ### How to Install